-5.4 Pre-Service or Orientation Training on Health and Safety Standards health and safety standards and child development.
+5.4 Pre-Service or Orientation Training on Health and Safety Standards

+Lead Agencies must have requirements for all caregivers, teachers, and directors at CCDF providers to complete pre-service or orientation training (within 3 months of starting) on all CCDF health and safety standards and child development.
 The training must be appropriate to the setting and the age of children served.
 This training must address the required health and safety standards and the content area of child development.
 Lead Agencies have flexibility in determining the minimum number of training hours to require, and are encouraged to consult with Caring for our Children Basics for best practices.